-The maximum number of shares of Common Stock that currently may be issued pursuant to awards granted under the 2007 Plan is 944,444 shares.
-If stockholders approve the proposed amendments to the 2007 Plan, this limit will be increased to 3,444,444 shares.
-In addition, any shares subject to awards granted under the 2004 Plan or the 2001 Plan which expire, or for any reason are cancelled or terminated, after June 13, 2007, without a distribution of shares to the award-holder are also available for award grant purposes under the 2007 Plan.
+The maximum number of shares of Common Stock that may be issued pursuant to awards granted under the 2007 Plan is 3,444,444 shares.
+In addition, any shares subject to awards granted under the 2004 Plan or the 2001 Plan which expire, or for any reason are cancelled or terminated, after June 13, 2007, without a distribution of shares to the award-holder will also be available for award grant purposes under the 2007 Plan.
+The closing price of the Company's common stock was \$ per share on April , 2015.